Employer-assisted College Savings Program

-Employees make tax-free contributions to their college savings account and accrue interest.
+Employees make contributions to their college savings account and accrue interest.
 There are no minimums or due dates for employee contributions.

 Employers provide an additional financial contribution to the savings account through BenefitEd.
 There are no minimums or due dates for employer contributions.

 When the need arises, employees use funds from their savings plan to pay for tuition, books and other education-related expenses.

 Helping employees plan for their education is simple.